docker/docs/docker-for-mac/index.md

 {% include experimental.md %}

 On both Docker Desktop Edge and Stable releases, you can toggle the experimental features on and off.
-If you toggle it off, Docker Desktop uses the current generally available release of Docker Engine.
+If you toggle the experimental features off, Docker Desktop uses the current generally available release of Docker Engine.

 You can see whether you are running experimental mode at the command line.
 If `Experimental` is `true`, then Docker is running in experimental mode, as shown